KSFB: "The Boss of the Bay" - KYA as a Top 40 Rock Station

-Easy Rock 93 and Oldies
+Easy Rock 93 and oldies

-In September 1979, KYA AM & FM flipped to a light album rock format under the title "Easy Rock 93."
+In September 1979, KYA and KYA-FM flipped to a light album rock format under the title "Easy Rock 93".
 Within months the AM station would flip again, this time to an oldies format while the FM station would continue the light album rock format as KLHT (K-LITE).
 Morgan, Mora, Serr and Syracuse would be brought back to revive the station from its heyday.
 This format would hold until the station was sold in 1983.

 KYA's dominance was basically over by the late 1960s when FM stations began playing rock & roll and gained large chunks of the audiences.
 King Broadcasting took over on November 1, 1977.

 KOIT and KXLR

-KYA, which became KOIT in 1983 under the ownership of Bonneville International Corp., still transmits from the station's classic Julia Morgan-designed transmitter building on Candlestick Point, with studios at 2nd and Howard in San Francisco.
+KYA, which became KOIT in 1983 under the ownership of Bonneville International, still transmits from the station's classic Julia Morgan-designed transmitter building on Candlestick Point, with studios at 2nd and Howard in San Francisco.
 Morgan was on retainer for Hearst, and the building has the trademark Hearst eagle above the front door.